 What we can learn from Haley — who not long ago left the East Coast into which he was born for the sunshine challenges of Los Angeles — is that at some point we have to close the book on the long-running narratives we tell ourselves, or that we let others tell us about ourselves.
 We have to regain our sense of autonomy and get out from under that oppression.
 Sure, take the elements of your story with you as open a new book.
 Just don’t get lost in nostalgia.

 Starting June 16, buy Iteration via Bandcamp (below) and everywhere else in digital and physical forms.
-Or just pre-order today, where you can.
+Or just pre-order today.